nolanbconaway/nolanbconaway.github.io/content/articles/2023-dbt-ci.md

 I love what [dbt](https://www.getdbt.com/) has done for the host of data professions from which I earn a living.
 I don't know how people were managing databases before dbt, because in that era I was merely a _consumer_ of data.
 Learning dbt was key to my transition to a maintainer of tables; someone an organization could rely on to produce useful data.

 Reliability is key in this space, after all.
-Ensuring a data pipeline is well tested is difficult given the number of external services that need to be mocked, but I find that struggle pays off every time.
+It can be difficult to ensure a data pipeline is well tested given the number of external services that need to be mocked, but I find that struggle pays off every time.

-For the longest time, dbt models had been a final untested link in my data pipelines.
+For the longest time, dbt models had been the final untested link in my data pipelines.
 I would write [dbt tests](https://docs.getdbt.com/reference/commands/test) which run in airflow DAGs; but ensuring the tests pass _prior_ to merge was always done manually.

 I've even seen situations in which the convention was to _paste local terminal output in the PR description_. ::skull_and_cross_bones::